open-webrtc-toolkit/owt-server/doc/servermd/SIP.md

  2. Unzip this package with following command:

         bzip2 -d libopenh264-1.4.0-linux64.so.bz2

  3. Copy the lib file libopenh264-1.4.0-linux64.so to Release-<Version>/lib folder, and rename it to libopenh264.so.0 to replace the existing pseudo one.
- 4. Edit etc/woogeen_config.js file under Release-<Version> folder, set the value of key config.erizo.openh264Enbaled to be true.

 ## 2.3 Configure the gateway machine  {#SIPsection2_3}
 To optimize the gateway server for best performance, we strongly recommend that you configure the system as shown in these simple steps:

- -  Add or update the maximum numbers of open files to a large enough number by adding the following two lines to /etc/security/limits.conf:
+1. Add or update the following lines in /etc/security/limits.conf, in order to set the maximum numbers of open files, running processes and maximum stack size to a large enough number:

+        * hard nproc unlimited
+        * soft nproc unlimited
         * hard nofile 163840
         * soft nofile 163840
+        * hard stack 1024
+        * soft stack 1024

-If you only want to target these setting to specific user or group rather than all with "*", please do it following the configuration rules of the limits.conf file.
+   If you only want to target these setting to specific user or group rather than all with "*", please follow the configuration rules of the /etc/security/limits.conf file.

+2. Make sure pam_limits.so appears in /etc/pam.d/login as following:

+        session required pam_limits.so

+   So that the updated limits.conf takes effect after your next login.

+3. If you run gateway on CentOS, add or update the following two lines in /etc/security/limits.d/xx-nproc.conf as well:

+        * soft nproc unlimited
+        * hard nproc unlimited

- - Add or update the following lines to /etc/sysctl.conf:
+4. Add or update the following lines in /etc/sysctl.conf:

         fs.file-max=200000
         net.core.rmem_max=16777216